 - Have blankets on hand to preserve body heat in cold weather.

-- If you don’t have blankets, wear your warmest clothes, and get into a big black leaf bag to preserve body heat
+- If you do not have blankets, wear your warmest clothes, and get into a big black leaf bag to preserve body heat

 - Layers of newspapers can act as emergency blankets